 Turkey vultures are dark brown-black with a featherless, bright red head (adult) or brown head (juvenile), and a relatively long, narrow tail.
 The undersides of the wings are gray, except along the leading edges, which are black.
 Wing span averages 67 inches.
 Turkey vultures weigh about 4 pounds and may live up to 16 years.

-Turkey vultures have become abundant throughout the Northeast US (Figure 3).
+Turkey vultures have become abundant throughout the US.

-Range of the black vulture (Figure 4) is centered in the Southeast US, though they have extended their range northward into Maryland, Delaware, New Jersey, and Pennsylvania over the past 50 years.
+Range of the black vulture is centered in the Southeast US, though they have extended their range northward into Maryland, Delaware, New Jersey, and Pennsylvania over the past 50 years.